- Studying in New Zealand

 If something goes wrong

-Talk to the principal, the international student director, or another person who is responsible for dealing with complaints.
-You need to go through your institution’s internal complaint process first.
+- If you are studying at a primary, intermediate or secondary school, talk to the Principal, the international student director, or another person who is responsible for dealing with complaints.

 - If you are studying at a tertiary education provider, your student handbook should tell you who will help you to resolve your complaint.

 Your provider must have a complaints process in place for you to go through, and they must tell you what that process is.
 Follow your provider’s complaint process to see if your concerns can be resolved by the provider.

 If your concerns are not resolved by your education provider